mvilain/ansible-role-common/group_vars/README.md

 ## group_vars/README.md

 This directory contains separate variable files, one for each inventory group defined in the inventory file.
-They are processed automatically by ansible, depending on the hosts: entry in a playlist.
+They are processed automatically by ansible, depending on the hosts entry in a playlist.

 The inventory file contains the list of hosts, groups, and any inventory-wide variables.
 If you want to define variables that will be on all the hosts in the inventory, place it in the inventory file under the [all:vars] block.